 br_write

 Writes a single byte to the buffer.
+Producer-only.
 Returns 0 on success, -1 if the buffer is full.

 int br_write(ByteRing *br, uint8_t byte);